wduc181/PCShop/readme.md

 	```

 3. (Optional) Load the sample data: `mysql -u <user> -p pcshop < sample_database.sql`.
+	> **Heads-up:** the dump references product/brand image files stored in `uploads/` on the original machine.
+If you import it without copying those files, the image URLs will return 404s—either upload your own images or sync the `uploads` folder.
 4. From the backend root, run the API (pick one):

 	```bash